rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-22-LLVM-ICE-breakers.md

----
-layout: post
-title: "Announcing the LLVM ICE-breaker group"
-author: Niko Matsakis
++++
+layout = "post"
-description: "A new blog where the Rust team can post updates on the latest developments"
+title = "Announcing the LLVM ICE-breaker group" author = "Niko Matsakis" description = "A new blog where the Rust team can post updates on the latest developments" team = "the compiler team <https://www.rust-lang.org/governance/teams/compiler>"
-team: the compiler team <https://www.rust-lang.org/governance/teams/compiler>
----
++++

 Today I'm announcing a new experiment in the compiler team, the **LLVM ICE-breaker group**.
 If you're familiar with LLVM and would like to contribute to rustc -- but without taking on a large commitment -- then the LLVM ICE-breaker group might well be for you!